 Tools to use with Cloud Files

 Rackspace Cloud Files CDN is a WordPress plug-in that allows any media in your WordPress uploads folder to be uploaded to Rackspace Cloud Files, powered by CDN.
-Once the file is uploaded, it is deleted from the local server.
+After the file is uploaded, it is deleted from the local server.

-©2016 Rackspace US, Inc.
+©2020 Rackspace US, Inc.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License